AstroMusers/ExoCore/README.md

 # Introduction
-ExoCore is an open-science curriculum for exoplanets, developed as part of [NASA's Open Science](https://nasa.github.io/Transform-to-Open-Science/) initiative.
-It complements [Open Science 101](https://nasa.github.io/Transform-to-Open-Science/take-os101/) by providing a transparent, comprehensive curriculum covering the key tools, methods, and practices in exoplanet research through interactive Jupyter notebooks.
-In a rapidly expanding field, ExoCore's primary goal is to give aspiring and current researchers exposure to state-of-the-art workflows to expedite their ability to contribute to the field.
-As a component of [ScienceCore](https://www.nasa.gov/centers-and-facilities/marshall/nasa-boosts-open-science-through-innovative-training/), ExoCore fulfills this goal in several ways: participants can actively practice these workflows, providing critical 'hands-on' engagement; the lessons are filled with descriptive visuals, providing enriching context to potentially abstract and technical processes; the lessons are supplemented with hyperlinks that provide additional resources outside the scope of the lessons or provide alternative approaches to the methods and tools being taught.
+ExoCore is an open-science curriculum for advanced undergraduate students, beginning graduate students, and researchers entering exoplanet science.
+Developed as part of NASA ScienceCore, it complements Open Science 101 with interactive Jupyter notebooks on catalogs, data archives, scientific Python, analysis software, citizen science, and research communities.
+Each lesson connects a scientific task to reproducible inputs, methods, outputs, and provenance.

 ![image](./ExoCore/Auxiliary_Files/Graphics/Main_Page/ExoCore_V2.png)